wildcardcorp/factored/README.txt

 autouserfinder
     Specify a plugin that will automatically find users for the system to allow authentication for.
-Pre-packaged plugins include `SQL` and `Email Domain`.
+Pre-packaged plugins include `SQL` and `Email Domain`. allowgooglecodereminder
+    (true|false) value defaulting to false that allows the user, if the username is an email, to get a reminder of their code sent to them.

 autouserfinder SQL configuration options